If you happen to shave on the reg, you know the importance of following a pre and post-care routine. But, that doesn’t mean you always do them. ;)

 Tinea barbae: Better known as ringworm, tinea is a fungal infection and can occur anywhere on the skin.
 When it appears in the beard area, it’s called tinea barbae.

-How To Keep Pseudofolliculitis Barbae at Bay
+How to manage Pseudofolliculitis Barbae

 At first, this may cause a tiny increase in symptoms because the hair that’s already been shaved already is trying to grow out and can become trapped under the skin.
 Over time though, your skin will improve because the grown-out hair stays above the skin’s surface and isn’t given a chance to turn into an ingrown hair.